 Let’s look at each of the 7 sins

 1 – Picking a dentist only if they are “In-Network” with your dental insurance company.

 The first thing that most people think about when they’re ready to find a new dentist is to look for a practice inside their insurance network.
-Unfortunately, with some in-network practices you must comprise quality of dental care for cost.
+Unfortunately, with some in-network practices you must compare quality of dental care with cost.
 A common misconception is that staying in-network saves people a lot of money.
 In reality, the price gap is smaller than you may think.